fieldtrip/website/development/integration.md

 ## SVN - obsolete

 We used to do the development with Subversion (also known as SVN).
-As of February 2016 we have moved all development over to git and github.
+As of February 2016 we have moved all development over to git and GitHub.

+## CVS - obsolete

+We initially used Concurrent Versions System (CVS) as the version control system.
+At a certain point we followed the example from the SPM developers and switched to SVN to facilitate collaboration between more contributors.

 ## Google Code - obsolete